 Now, the key word is choice!
 You can choose to follow a healthy lifestyle or not.
 While it may sound simple to some.
 It can be terribly difficult for others.
 Sometimes it helps to break things down into small, specific steps you can take (just trying to lead a “healthier lifestyle” is a bit vague!).

 Following are some of these specifics we use to help overcome emotional eating and anxiety.
 And remember, setbacks and relapses are not unusual.
 Don’t beat yourself up when they happen.
+Sunday Scaries products can help with anxiety!
 Just start fresh tomorrow with a clear conscience, CBD for anxiety and ready to go mindset.

 Experts are in general agreement that regular exercise three to five days a week is most beneficial.
 This exercise should consist of at least 20 minutes of cardiovascular exercise (such as vigorous walking, jogging, biking, etc.) followed by some light toning or weight training.
 Committing to this regimen full-force is not necessarily the best way to go.
 Especially for those who have had a very sit down lifestyle.
 If you can only exercise once or twice a week or even for just 10 minutes a day, that’s still better than nothing and will hopefully pave the way for more in the future.